kailIII/geonode-cloud/README.rst

 =========
-Chef GeoNode
+GeoNode Cloud Scripts
 =========

 Summary
 ==================
-Chef GeoNode is a set of scripts (recipes, cookbooks, fabric and whatnot) for launching GeoNode instances on ec2 or other infrastructure.
+GeoNode Admin is a set of scripts for launching GeoNode instances on ec2 or other cloud infrastructure.

 Requirements
 ==================